shitcoinsociety/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We are the founders and creators of [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap), the open-source crypto MLM platform with built-in trading engine.
+We are the founders and creators of [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap), the Satoshi-denominated open-source crypto MLM platform with built-in trading engine.
 Earn daily dividends by holding our Revenue Share Token ($RST), available for presale from [select members](https://github.com/buhrmi) of the Shitcoin Society.

 We don't have a corporate website, so this GitHub page has to suffice for now.
 For support and other inquiries, feel free to reach out at support@shitcoinswap.com